A step-by-step guide

 • Tuner: To tune your violin perfectly.

-• Practice videos: Online platforms such as YouTube and apps like Trala provide valuable guidance.
+• Practice videos: Online platforms such as YouTube and apps like Trala offer valuable guidance.

 8. Perform and play together